bermessa/Trek_Weather/README.md

-## Trek Weather <br><br>
+## Trek Weather

 Going out of town?
 Planning an exotic trip?
-Log in to your Weather Trek account and find a dashboard of your saved searches or new search for weather history patterns <br><br>
+Log in to your Weather Trek account and find a dashboard of your saved searches or new search for weather history patterns <br>

 [Create an account](https://immense-bastion-29246.herokuapp.com/) <br>
 Sign in email: testemail@gmail.com <br>